 Assist your child to use their fingers and hands for precise activities:

-- Practice using scissors- cut in straight lines, curves and into corners
+- Practice using scissors- cut in straight lines, along curves and into corners

 - Hold pencil between finger and thumb(pincer grip) for writing and drawing

 - Provide drawing opportunities to develop freehand skills while copying from a book, expose to colouring and encourage staying inside the lines